vtexdocs/dev-portal-content/docs/vtex-io/Getting Started/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io/vtex-io-documentation-8-translating-the-component.md

 >⚠️ Note that in the example above we use the `FormattedMessage` component by associating it to the `"store/my-app.hello"` ID, which we created for our example.
 Since each ID has to be linked to a single string only, it is necessary to define the `FormattedMessage` component in this folder as many times as necessary in accordance with the translatable strings.

->ℹ️ When creating an `id`, consider using the `store/` or `admin/` prefixes (depending on your app's functionality) followed by the app name (`my-app`) and, finally, a short word that can identify this string.
-For example, `store/my-app.hello`.
+>ℹ️ When creating an `id`, consider using the `store/` or `admin/` prefixes (depending on your app's functionality) followed by the app name (< code>my-app`) and, finally, a short word that can identify this string.
+For example,`store/my-app.hello`.

-1. In your app's root directory, create a `messages` folder.
+2. In your app's root directory, create a `messages` folder.
-2. In the newly created folder, create a new `.json` file named using the ISO code for the desired language.
+3. In the newly created folder, create a new `.json` file named using the ISO code for the desired language.
 For example: `pt`, `en`, `fr`.
-3. In the desired language file, such as `messages/en.json`, associate the `id` used in the `FormattedMessage` component with the desired string:
+4. In the desired language file, such as `messages/en.json`, associate the `id` used in the `FormattedMessage` component with the desired string:

 ```json
 {